Steeeephen/LAVA/README.md

 ```
 to fit your usage

 Output will be sent to the 'output' directory for each game in the playlist.
-Takes at least 100 seconds per game
+Takes at least 100 seconds per game on my machine (Thinkpad T430)

 ## Output